ZacharyTStone/Infinite-Flashcards/README.md

 # Lingo Lab

-This project is a Python script that generates Anki flashcards from a word list using OpenAI.
+This project is a Python script that generates Japanese Anki flashcards from a word list using OpenAI.

 The generated cards include word readings, example sentences, and fundamental definitions.